Numberfiend/mobilegamedevelopment/README.md

                       -------------------->ProjectFiles---------------->(The folder labelled "fantasyquest" is the project folder in there)
                       -------------------->ReadMe---------------------->(where a copy of this github readme is)
-                      -------------------->Video----------------------->(This is where the MP4 file is)
+                      -------------------->Video----------------------->(This is where the MP4 file is) **Level Resetting**
+If you need to reset the levels to play again since ther is no automatic way to atm please either A just open up the levels scene and press play or find the level checker script and copy and paste this code into the start function:
+PlayerPrefs.SetInt("level1state", 0);
+PlayerPrefs.SetInt("level2state", 0);
+PlayerPrefs.SetInt("level3state", 0);
+PlayerPrefs.SetInt("level4state", 0);

 **Set**
 This is a game set in the fictional land of Auroran.
 Gelathar (That's you) has set out on a quest to become the worlds strongest swordsman and you must aid him in his quest to defeat all the enemies in your way